 Are you one of those who deal with numbness or shooting pains from sciatica?
 The sciatic nerve stretches from the lower part of the spine down the back to each leg, and when it gets pinched, it causes discomfort.

-1. Figure Four6 Figure-Four
+1. Figure Four

-• Grab your left hand with your right one through the created open space by your right leg.
+- Grab your left hand with your right one through the created open space by your right leg.
 Bend your left knee carefully towards the chest.
 At this point, you will feel a stretch on the outer right hip.

 2. Seated Spinal Twist

-• Make sure your eyes are focusing behind you and over your right shoulder for about 5 breaths.
-After that, release the twist, stretch both legs in front of you and perform this pose with your left knee pointed upwards.
+- Make sure your eyes are focusing behind you and over your right shoulder for about 5 breaths.
+After that, release the twist, stretch both legs in front of you, and perform this pose with your left knee pointed upwards.

 3. Open Lizard

-This variant of the pose Lizard, will open another part of your hip, and will provide good stretch for the hip flexor- another potential contributor to sciatica pain.
+This variant of the pose Lizard will open another part of your hip and will provide good stretch for the hip flexor- another potential contributor to sciatica pain.

-• Make the Downward Facing Dog position, and then put your right foot between your hands.
+- Make the downward-facing dog position, and then put your right foot between your hands.
 While your hands are still on the mat, lower the left knee to the ground to point your toes.

-• Look forward, and maintain this pose for 5 breaths.
+- Look forward, and maintain this pose for 5 breaths.
 Do the same thing with the other side.

 4. Locust